The Dirty Thirties: New Deal Photography Frames the Migrants' Stories

 The crown jewels of our collection are our pre-1940’s Navajo textiles, including: Chief’s blankets, Eye Dazzlers, Saddle blankets, Germantown weavings, Yei weavings and children's blankets.

 Masterpieces by preeminent nineteenth century landscape painters.
 Works by Albert Bierstadt, Thomas Moran, Maynard Dixon, Jean-Baptiste-Camille Corot and other master artists.
 This collection captures the transcendental spirit of these artists' search for, and expression of, the sublime.

 The Museum celebrates the unique artistry of Native American muralists, via a large mural on the outside wall of the Museum and several floor-to-ceiling murals within the Museum by noted Native American artists.

-For the health and safety of museum visitors and staff, please expect to adhere to COVID-19 precautions while inside the museum.
-Masks and social distancing required at all times during your museum visit.
+For the health and safety of museum visitors and staff, please continue to mask if not fully vaccinated.
 Thank you

 7000 E Tanque Verde Road,